 Now back to character creation, as I mentioned before you’ll have to select a race and a class.
-The races offer some skill boosts and other perks, whereas the class will define what and who your character is.
+The races offer some skill boosts and other perks, you can check out my in-depth guide on races here.
+Whereas the class will define what and who your character is, find my in-depth guide on classes here.
 The classes fall into 2 categories, melee and range/caster.
 So decide which you would prefer and go with that.
 As a new player most of the skills and attributes you’ll need to pick won’t make much sense to you.
 But if your DM is letting you create your own, ask them what the different skills and attributes do.
 Most DMs are happy to help, its part of the reason we get into D&D in the first place.
 We simply love facilitating fun!

 Once your group is ready and your character is made, you’ll need to find a place to play, and a time.
 Unless you are playing online, in which case you’ll just need a computer with a webcam and a microphone, and a time to play.
 I’ve found that most games can take between 3-4 hours, but this greatly depends on the story and the people playing.